meaniebeanie22/meaniebeanie22.github.io/chapters/end-of-the-first-days-fighting.md

 the business: one of the enemy actually fell, and the rest, without hesitation, turned and plunged into the trees.

-After reloading, we walked down the outside of the palisade to see to the fallen enemy.
+After reloading, we walked down the outside of the [:palisade](https://en.wikipedia.org/wiki/Palisade) to see to the fallen enemy.
 He was stone dead--shot through the heart.

 We began to rejoice over our good success when just at that moment a